Lord Westershroud waited patiently, gift in hand. It was not long before her arms snaked around his waist in playful embrace.

 “Aye.
 And you’re Gen’s lady.”
 The girl scoffed.

 “'Gen’s lady', as if I belong to someone.”
 Hefting a blade she swung a few strokes, seeming satisfied.
 “Did you know I was given to him to quiet rumors of homosexuality?
 I’m still wondering if he is or not, he hasn’t so much as talked to me and we live in the same room.
 It’s kinda cute how shy he is.”
 Devorak quelled a quizzical look.

 “Where did you learn to handle a blade like that?”

 The first of the month of Rain is reserved for the appreciation of Red Left’s wives, quelling uprising and sowing jealousy.
 The women gossip and flaunt the gifts given to them by their keepers as a symbol of their favor since many of the Red Left have more than one wife.
-Gen, second in command of the Red Left and master tactician, was paralyzed.
+Gen, the master tactician, was paralyzed.

 “She’s going to die of misery down here.
 I can’t let that happen.”
 Gen paced around the anvil.